 “They’re essentially stuck.
 This is all new, and we are learning as we go.
 There are a few more concerns I have.
 I’m going to go ahead and vote no. I do want to keep having these conversations.
 I want this to be equitable and fair,” she said.

-Prinz-Arey said people could be holding property and would be doing so in vain if they were the 56th applicant.
-She then voted no so that a more equitable ordinance would be introduced.
+Next Prinz-Arey said people could be holding property and would be doing so in vain if they were the 56th applicant.
+Then she voted no so a more equitable ordinance would be introduced.

 “I believe 55 is too many, and I am going to vote no,” Jersey City Ward C Councilman Rich Boggiano said.